Litter in Pennsylvania

 Or the next heavy rain may carry it through a storm drain straight into a nearby stream or river.
 For an eye-opening look at the damage litter causes to aquatic ecosystems, see

-Impacts of Mismanaged Trash, by the U.S. Environmental Protection Agency.
+Impacts of Aquatic Trash, by the U.S. Environmental Protection Agency.

 Litter also threatens our health by harboring bacteria and attracting disease-carrying mosquitoes and rodents.
 It keeps us from feeling comfortable being out in our communities: Trash is a sign of neglect that invites more trash and, ultimately, vandalism.
 It turns away business prospects and tourism as well.